adesima/Teme-TAS/README.md

-# 📘 Bank Account Testing Project
+# 📘 BankingApp Testing Project

 This repository contains the materials developed for the Software Application Testing lab.
 The project started from a base class provided by the instructor and was extended through multiple layers of testing, additional validations, and a small console application to interact with the system.